Space, Size & Style

 Another common example of style in UI design is buttons.
 We use style to convey different states of a button and we also use style to create different types of buttons.
 For example opaque buttons for primary actions, hollow buttons for secondary actions and red buttons for destructive actions.

-Distinguishing content is important to help users understand the meaning, importance and behaviour of different UI elements.
+Distinguishing content is important to help users understand the meaning, importance, and behavior of different UI elements.
 Style is the right way to do this without affecting other aspects of our design.
 And also because our friends Space & Size are busy with other things. 😊

 In brief, Space defines the relationship, Size defines the hierarchy, and Style defines the meaning and importance of the Content.